smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 The keyword lets you exit immediately from the innermost loop it is found in.
 (This is equivalent to the \>\>C\<\< statement .)
-You can specify a qualifier with , namely one of , , , or , which will make leave the innermost surrounding structure of that type. ( includes and constructs.)
+You can specify a qualifier with , namely one of , , , or , which will make SmallBASIC leave the innermost surrounding structure of that type. ( includes and constructs.)

 Exceptions: